On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation: Extension to other DoA estimation methods

 In this section, to broaden its applicability, we demonstrate the incorporation of the Riemannian approach in other beamformers.
-Each beamformer generates a beam pattern from which the directions to the desired sources are estimated according to the highest peaks in the beam pattern.
+Each beamformer generates a {spatial spectrum} from which the directions to the desired sources are estimated according to the highest peaks in the {spectrum}.